eschoi-ml2/eschoi-ml.github.io/project/chestxray/keychallenges.md

   * The average number of images per patient: 3.64
 - Split train and test set by **Patient ID**, not by Image ID

-## 4. Computation ability for big data (>100K)
+## 4. Computation power for big data (>100K)
-- Try using a TPU accelerator if TensorFlow is your deep learning framework
+- Try using a TPU accelerator
+  * Cloud TPU is accessible from Google colab and Kaggle
+  * Cloud TPU supports two major deep learning frameworks, TensorFlow and Pytorch
  > ***Tensor Processing Unit (TPU)** is an AI accelerator application-specific integrated circuit (ASIC) developed by Google specifically for neural network machine learning, particularly using Google's own TensorFlow software.*
 - Training time per epoch